 Convert the file!
 That’s it...

 Review the summary and select "Convert"

 The converted files will be in your file system, usually in the same folder as the original file.
-You can now open them in your application.
-At this point, you can choose New Conversion to perform more operations or Exit the application.
+Next, you can open them in your application.
+Choose New Conversion to perform another operation or Exit the application.
 If there are any warnings, check the Details button to review them.
-In almost all cases, these will be warnings about fonts which were in the original PDF file but are not on your PC, meaning that a substitute font will be used.
-Errors are very rare and if you encounter one, please report it to us along with the file.
+Usually, these will be warnings about fonts which were in the original PDF file but are not on your PC.
+In this case, your can map fonts or use the substituted font.
+Errors are very rare and if you encounter one, please report it to us along with the problem file.